borntofrappe/fullstack-d3/README.md

   const freezingTemperatureY = d3.min([dimensions.boundedHeight, yScale(32)]);
   ```

-  Without this precaution, the risk is to have a negative height, as the height is computed by subtracting the `y` coordinate to the bounded threshold
+  Without this precaution the risk is to have a negative height, as the height is computed by subtracting the `y` coordinate to the bounded threshold

   ```js
   rectangle